macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 - [x] iMessage, FaceTime, App Store
 - [x] HDMI(only video)
 - [x] Keyboard and Trackpad(two finger vertical swipes)
+- [x] DRM(Works with Google Chrome.
+Tested with Prime Video and Netflix.)

 ## What's not working

-- [ ] Multitouch gestures(only work on Windows with a proprietary driver)
+- [ ] Multitouch gestures for trackpad(only work on Windows with a proprietary driver)
 - [ ] No audio passthrough through HDMI

 ## Untested

 * miniDP
-* DRM Support
 * Card Reader

 ## Current configuration

-* macOS: Catalina 10.15.5
+* macOS: Catalina 10.15.6
 * OpenCore: 0.5.8